-A building permit is required for new construction of residential dwellings and commercial buildings as well as any time there is an addition, alteration, repair or conversion to the main structure or an accessory structure.
-See a list of work that requires a building permit below:
+A building permit is required for new construction of residential dwellings and commercial buildings; and, any time there is an addition, alteration, repair, or conversion to the main structure or an accessory structure.

 All new buildings

 Heating and HVAC - Furnace, air conditioners, evaporative coolers, and water heaters

 Window replacement with a size change or new opening - a permit is needed